James-D-Wood/James-D-Wood.github.io/docs/career/best-practices/code-review.md

 ### Role of the Reviewer

-A reviewer is there to help maintain the garden, but not stop others from planting.
-They may offer tips but should respect the autonomy in style of others and focus only on what may lead to damaging weeds or pests.
+The purpose of code review is to help maintain the garden, not stop others from planting.
+Reviewers may offer tips for optimal growth but should respect the autonomy in style of others.
+The power to put one's foot down should only be used when practices that will lead to damaging weeds or pests are observed.

 From Google's `'The Standard of Code Review'`